notken12/arcadecord/README.md

 #### `index.html`

 The html file for playing the game.
 We will be using [vue.js](https://v3.vuejs.org/) to create a template of the basic UI (settings button, game manual).
-It's highly recommended to use it for the game UI.
+It's highly recommended to also use it for the game UI.
 Check out vue's Getting Started guide.

 Import `/public/js/client-framework.js` in the game's script.
 It contains all the utilities you need to implement interactivity with the server.
 It will be explained later.

+## Website

+The website is served from an express server in `server.js`.
+All files from the `/public` folder are served.
+The `common.js` from every game type is served from `/gamecommons/<game_type_id>`.

+When accessing a game, the website will check if the user has permission to join the game.
+If so, it will serve the game type's `index.html` file.

+We will be using [vue.js](https://v3.vuejs.org/) to create a template of the basic UI (settings button, game manual).
+It's highly recommended to also use it for the game UI.
+Check out vue's Getting Started guide.

+### `/public/js/client-framework.js`

+This contains everything you need to interact with the server.

+#### Exports

+* `socket`: socket.io socket used to communicate with the server
+* `utils`: Object, contains utility functions
+    * `setUpGame(game)`: sets up the game, called when the socket connection is made.
+Attaches functions to the game, which can't be sent over socket.io.
+Used internally.
+    * `updateGame(gameToUpdate, newGame)`: updates data of the old game to the new game.
+Use it whenever you receive turn data from the server.
+* `emitAction(game, actionType, actionData, actionCallback)`: Function, emits an action to the server.
+Used internally.
+* `runAction(game, type, data, callback, ?clone)`: Function, runs an action and emits it to the server.
+Call this whenever the user does an action.
+    * `game`: Game, the game to run the action on
+    * `type`: String, the type of the action
+    * `data`: Object, the data of the action
+    * `callback`: Function, callback function to be called when the action acknowledgement is received from the server.
+    * `clone`: Boolean, whether to clone the game before running the action.
+Used when you want to see what would happen if the action was run, for example when you want to run animations and don't want the UI to be affected.
+* `connect(gameId, callback)`: Function, connects to the server.
+Call this when the page loads and set up the game UI in the callback.